Everything You Need to Know about Choosing Wood Pellets for Perfect Barbecue

 We covered everything wood pellets for your smoker in this post.
 It’s not sexy but knowing about your pellets is a necessary evil.
 I made a few recommendations to you in this post, and here is a recap:

 - Understand how much smoky flavor you want.
-Mesquite is the strongest flavor and does not suit my palate.
+Mesquite is the strongest flavor.
 Cherry is the mildest flavor.

 - Buy an airtight pellet storage container -yes this is a link to a dog food storage container, trust me, it works perfect – to keep your pellets dry and protected from the elements.